hhwu18/hhwu18.github.io/index.md

 ## Recent News
 * **Welcome to contribute to the special issue "AI-Driven Signal Processing in Communications"** ([CFP](https://www.mdpi.com/journal/electronics/special_issues/V9H3Y11418)) in *Electronics*.
-* One paper was submitted to IEEE Transactions on Cognitive Communications and Networking
+* **Welcome to contribute to the special issue "AI-Empowered Communications: Towards a Wireless Metaverse"** ([CFP](https://www.mdpi.com/journal/electronics/special_issues/MPJK041N7X)) in *Electronics*.
-* Four papers were submitted to ITW 2025
+* Four papers were accepted by ITW 2025, see you in Sydney!

 <!-- <ul>
   {% for post in site.posts limit:3 %}